-The pharmacist is responsible for performing periodic evaluation of the anticoagulation service - at least annually.
+The designated pharmacist is responsible for performing periodic evaluation of the anticoagulation service - at least annually.
 This should include, but is not limited to, evaluation of: amount or % of time patients are within therapeutic range, time spent per visit, incidence of bleeding, incidence of thromboembolism, cost of providing service, patient satisfaction and provider satisfaction.
 The pharmacist will assess competency on an ongoing basis through clinical discussions with the anticoagulation team.
-A designated authorized implementer at each site is responsible for quarterly Coaguchek XS quality assurance testing using control samples provided by OneWorldAccuracy.